yukai-yang/PSTR_Experiments/README.md

 ### EXPECV

-Experiments for Empirical critical values
+Experiments for empirical critical values

 -   size, to sample from the null hypothesis
 -   the power of homogeneity test